 - You cannot take up Help to Buy in conjunction with other government home ownership schemes, such as NewBuy

-Shared ownership schemes are provided through housing associations, and aim to give people a better chance of home ownership by allowing them to purchase a share of the home.
+Shared ownership schemes: These are provided through housing associations, and aim to give people a better chance of home ownership by allowing them to purchase a share of the home.

-While Help to Buy is not valid in Scotland, they do also have a shared ownership scheme.
+While Help to Buy is not valid in Scotland, there is a similar shared ownership scheme available there.

 Like in England, the scheme allows people to purchase a 25%, 50% or 75% stake in a property owned by the housing association.
 They then pay rent on the remainder and have the option of purchasing 100% of the property.

-Meanwhile, in Wales, the Homebuy scheme offers an equity loan of around 30% of the property value, but is mainly intended for people who would otherwise require social housing.
+Homebuy scheme: Meanwhile, in Wales, the Homebuy scheme offers an equity loan of around 30% of the property value but is mainly intended for people who would otherwise require social housing.

 Many banks and building societies have been offering 95% LTV mortgages long before the introduction of the mortgage guarantee scheme, which in effect offers a similar benefit as the second phase of the Help to Buy scheme.